 Trying to find out: Ability to learn from/reflect on observations; ability to learn; ability to understand non-verbal communication.

-Good Answer: A good answer might provide a specific observation but it is more likely that the candidate would give a range of scenarios in order to recall understanding communication.
+Good Answer: A good answer might provide a specific observation, but it is more likely that the candidate would give a range of scenarios in order to recall understanding communication.
 Of course, all learning would be based on assumptions and interpretations of how others communicate, which may not be accurate.

 Poor Answer: A poor answer would be brief and either give a lot of scenarios or very few.
 There might be a larger number of assumptions around what someone has seen.